nuetzliches/spocr/MIGRATION_SpocRVNext.md

 Fallback / Rollback:

-- To temporarily continue using an older snapshot without regenerating, you can pin to an earlier tool version (< the commit introducing v6).
-Long term this is discouraged; backward loader allows reading old snapshots but new snapshots are always written in flattened form.
+- To temporarily continue using an older snapshot without regenerating, you must pin to an earlier tool version (before the commit removing legacy readers).
+Current releases refuse legacy shapes.

 Documentation: